 Prior to law school, David worked as a criminal investigator for the U.S. Department of Agriculture.
 After law school, he practiced real estate and land use law in the San Francisco area for five years before joining Tonkon Torp in 2003.

-David likes gardening, backpacking, and skiing.
+David likes gardening, backpacking, fishing, and skiing.
 He serves as a volunteer advocate for foster kids through Court Appointed Special Advocates (CASA).
 He is also the voice of the varsity baseball team at Portland’s Ida B. Wells High School and regularly volunteers as a high school football referee and baseball umpire.
 The things he misses most about his hometown of Buffalo, New York are thunderstorms, fireflies, and truly authentic, extra-spicy chicken wings.

 Represented client in the purchase of a 33% membership interest in an LLC that owns a low-income multifamily housing development.
 This transaction was particularly complicated given the regulatory approvals required from both the State of Oregon (in connection with the low-income housing status) and the U.S. Department of Housing and Urban Development (as the entity had a loan from HUD).
 This process of seeking approvals, coordinating updated applications, regulatory documents, and loan documents – involving repeated back and forth with the applicable governmental authorities – took over six months.

 Sale of Public Park Site and Trail Easement

 Represented residential subdivision developer in the sale of a public park site and a trail easement to local parks district.
 The parties had been unable to agree on a price or reimbursement of development costs, resulting in a complicated and drawn-out arbitration process.
 Assisted the client in negotiating a final purchase price and other terms to prevent need to complete the arbitration.